 Though delegation can be taken as a sign of weakness sometimes, but it’s not true.
 Delegation is a very powerful tool and skill if properly applied.
 With delegation we can get a lot of things done for lesser time.
 If we want to be more productive every day, sometimes we must use delegation skill; there is no other way around it.
 Delegation is also good when we cannot do some tasks because of the lack of knowledge and skills, therefore, we decide to delegate and assign to the people we know are good at, and can help us with.
 We definitely cannot simultaneously do all things when all come at once, or be good in all talents and skills.

 Why two by two?
-I don’t know; but in Matthew chapter 18 verses 19 to 20, quoting from Amplified Bible version, and Jesus said, “Again I say to you, that if two [believers on earth agree [that is, are of one mind, in harmony] about anything that they ask [within the will of God], it will be done for them by My Father in heaven.
+It’s a signal of partnership.
+We need to work in partnership, it’s a team work.
+But also in the book of Matthew chapter 18 verses 19 to 20, quoting from Amplified Bible version, and Jesus said, “Again I say to you, that if two [believers on earth agree [that is, are of one mind, in harmony] about anything that they ask [within the will of God], it will be done for them by My Father in heaven.
 For where two or three are gathered in My name [meeting together as My followers], I am there among them.”

 When I read this passage I said, “Wow..there is something else to learn here.”
 When we go someplace for instance us ladies, to do our pedicures and manicures, and they don’t receive us well; what is it some of us will normally do?
 Leave, and don’t go back again.
 And the vice versa is true; when they receive us well and welcome us with good customer services, what do we normally do?
 We stay and take what they are offering us; it could be their services, or goods, and so on.
 And chances are, we will go back again because we like their products or services, and most importantly, their customer services.
 C-u-s-t-o-m-e-r s-e-r-v-i-c-e is important, and sometimes can determine whether the customer or person will leave or stay.